Safer Futures

 Frontline health care workers in emergency departments are all too often witnesses to the aftermath of shootings, stabbings, and other violence that scars victims and families.
 Treating victims of trauma caused by violence is one of the most critical tasks performed by first responders and emergency medical personnel.
 Expanding our reach into communities through initiatives such as a community-based violence intervention program is a crucial step to improving overall public health.

-In June 2021, CHKD’s trauma program received grant funding to develop our Safer Futures program to help children of violence, their families, and the communities where they live.
+Our Safer Futures program is a grant funded program to help children of violence, their families, and the communities where they live.
 The goal is to break the cycle of violence.
 Reduce reinjury rate.
 Strengthen neighborhoods.
 Give families resources to keep them safe.
 And help what’s known as “second victims,” – the family members, friends, neighbors, and other witnesses of violence in homes, schools, workplaces, or on the street.

 This multidisciplinary program combines the efforts of medical staff with trusted community-based partners to provide safety planning, services, and trauma-informed care to violently injured children and young adults.
 The program also helps to identify patients at risk of repeat violent injury and connects them with hospital- and community-based resources aimed at addressing underlying risk factors of violence.